 1. Buckingham Palace.
 The second day in London is the day of iconic landmarks, and it starts with Buckingham Palace.
 You can’t go to London without seeing this place!
 Being the official working place and residence of the late Queen of England, it’s soaked-up with royal vibes.

-You can look at the magnificent architecture, walk across the gardens, watch the Changing of the Guard Ceremony, and even go inside the palace and visit the chic and lavishly furnished State Rooms when the queen is not in residence (We visited in September, however photos are not allowed inside).
+You can look at the magnificent architecture, walk across the gardens, watch the Changing of the Guard Ceremony, and even go inside the palace and visit the chic and lavishly furnished State Rooms during the summer months.
+(We visited in September, however photos are not allowed inside).

 2. Big Ben.
 Take a little walk across the St. James Park to discover Big Ben, the most famous Tower bell in the world and one of the most recognizable symbols of London.
 Big Ben was completed in 1859, and at that moment, it was the most accurate and the largest chiming and striking four-faced clock in the world.
 Big Ben is louder than a jet taking off and louder than the human pain threshold.